 Coca Leaves; The uses in the Present and in the Past

-Coca leaves have been chewed and brewed for tea traditionally for centuries among its indigenous people in the Andean region – not causing any harm, rather being beneficial to human health.
+Coca leaves have been chewed and brewed for tea traditionally for centuries among its indigenous people in the Andean-Amazon region – not causing any harm, rather being beneficial to human health.

 A traditional method of chewing coca leaf, called chacchar or acullico, consists of keeping a saliva-soaked ball of coca leaves in the mouth together with an alkaline substance that assists in extracting the cocaine substance from the leaves.